Insight - M&S breaks with tradition to get more agile on style

 Even as new M&S womenswear collections won praise from the fashion press, shoppers often found the clothes were sold out in their size or were not appropriate for the weather.

-In contrast, nimble retailers like Zara-owner Inditex (ITX.MC), H&M (HMb.ST) and Next (NXT.L), which have more direct control over factories, replenish their stores faster and offer a more frequent turnover of styles.
+In contrast, nimble retailers like Zara-owner Inditex, H&M and Next, which have more direct control over factories, replenish their stores faster and offer a more frequent turnover of styles.

 LEARNING FROM NEXT